ryanDing26/CSE15L-Files-WI23/lab5/lab5.md

 ### 3. Finding files that are newer than one specified
 Each file has lots of metadata, including the date it was modified and created.
 Using the `-new` option, find is able to find all file and directories newer than the one specified, with this syntax:
 `find <<Working Directory>> -newer <<File of comparison>>`
-This is exceptionally useful for cases where the date of a file is important, such as if you recently downloaded malware on accident and need to see which files are new on your device.
+This is exceptionally useful for cases where the date of a file is important, such as if you recently downloaded malware on accident and need to see which files are new on your device after a specific file was downloaded.

 #### Example 1: Finding files newer than the Canada-WhereToGo.txt file
 Suppose I made all the txt files by hand, and that I stopped working one night while another person added more and more txt files in the morning.
-In order to discern which ones were made newly after I stopped working, which was right after I finished the Canada-WhereToGo.txt file, I can use the `-newer` option to see the names of the files created after my Canada txt file:
+In order to discern which ones were made newly after I stopped working, which was right after I finished the Canada-WhereToGo.txt file, I can use the `-newer` option to see the names of the files created after my Canada file:
 ![Image](./images/5.3.1.JPG)
 Command Syntax: `find -newer travel_guides/berlitz2/Canada-WhereToGo.txt` from within the `written_2` directory

 #### Example 2: Finding files newer than the lab5.txt file I created in 2.2
-What if I made a new file, and was overly cautious on if it may have produced anything else?
+What if I made a new file, and was overly paranoid on if it may have produced anything else?
 Using the `-newer` option once more, I can check which files or directories have been modified after the creation of the lab5.txt file I had previously made in Example 2.2.
-Since I created nor modified nothing else by the time I created lab5.txt, nothing should appear, which is correct:
+Since I did not create or modify anthing else after I created lab5.txt, nothing should appear, which is correct:
 ![Image](./images/5.3.2.JPG)
 Command Syntax: `find -newer non-fiction/OUP/lab5.txt` from within the `written_2` directory